 The Bottom Line

-Having bad credit doesn’t mean that a small business loan is out of your reach and working towards raising your personal and business credit score can put you in a stronger position to find lower rates in the future.
-OnDeck is a good place to start if you’re looking for term loans, but ultimately it’s going to depend on your business, so shop around and consider the alternatives.
-Also, it’s always a good idea to give the fine print a thorough read-through before you commit to anything.
-After all, the lender will be looking closely at your financials and business background, so it’s just as important that you perform your own due diligence to be sure that you’ve made the right choice for your business.
+Having bad credit doesn’t mean that a small business loan is out of your reach, so shop around and consider the alternatives.
+Also, it’s always a good idea to take your time and read the fine print.
+Even though you’re the one who needs money, if a lender is going to look closely at your financials and business background, it’s important for you to do just as much digging to make sure that you’ve made the right choice for your business.